AlphaSentra/alphasentra-core/README.md

 GEMINI_MODEL_NAME=gemini-2.5-pro
 </pre>

+You can select which Gemini model to use.
+By default, we are using gemini-2.5-pro.
+The following models are also available:
+- gemini-2.5-flash – optimized for speed and efficiency
+- gemini-2.0-pro – balanced for reasoning and versatility
+- gemini-2.0-flash – lightweight, fast responses with lower cost

 ## AI Custom Prompts

 For the AI Agent prompt, make sure to provide the following variables in the .env file: